 “Senator Perdue will quickly endorse racists for the governorship, but ask him why and he’ll steal your phone,” the group said in a statement posted on Facebook.
 “He’s a coward who’s afraid to answer questions from students, citizens, and constituents.”

-Kemp and Democratic candidate Stacey Abrams — who is African American — are locked in a close battle for the state’s governorship.
+Kemp and Democratic candidate Stacey Abrams — who is African American — are locked in close battle for the state’s governorship.
 Last week Abrams accused Kemp of refusing to certify 53,000 voter registration applications to “suppress the vote for political gain and silence the voices of thousands of eligible voters — the majority of them people of color.”

-The Lawyers’ Committee for Civil Rights Under Law has filed a lawsuit against Kemp seeking to overturn Kemp’s position on the uncertified applications.
+The Lawyers’ Committee for Civil Rights Under Law has filed lawsuit against Kemp seeking to overturn Kemp’s position on the uncertified applications.